frnrbt/ondorse-home/blog/build-vs-buy.md

 subtitle: "The stakes are now especially high for financial institutions to meet identity verification regulations, that’s why most FIs care deeply about the type of process or solution they adopt to help them mitigate risk and manage their process.
 However, most FIs struggle with whether to build or buy this important piece of their tech stack.\_Here, we cover the important questions to consider in making the right decision for your business."
 date: '2022-02-25'
 excerpt: >-
-  Here, we address the important questions to consider in making the right decision when considering to build or to buy an identity verification solution.
+  Here, we address the important questions to consider when considering to build or to buy an identity verification solution.
 image_alt: gun-financing
 thumb_image_alt: lorem-ipsum
 seo: